-Before the first Kripke's works, Lemmon had showed that the whole hierarchy of Lewis could be formalized in terms of $\Box$ .
+Before the first Kripke's works, Lemmon had showed that the whole hierarchy of Lewis could be formalized in terms of $\square$ .
 Changing the primitive operators, Lemmon has proposed others hierarchies: D1-D5 and E1-E5.
 He also presented a systems weaker than S1 called S0.5.

-If we replace the axioms (T) by (D) in $\mathbf{T}$ and $\mathbf{E2}$ we obtain the systems $\mathbf{D}$ and $\mathbf{D2}$ , respectively.
-Let $\mathbf{D0.5}$ be the system obtained replacing also (T) by (D) in $\mathbf{S0.5}$ .
+If we replace the axioms (T) by (D) in T and E2 we obtain the systems D and D2, respectively.
+Let D0.5 be the system obtained replacing also (T) by (D) in S0.5.
 We will see that those tree systems are correct and complete by 6-valued non-deterministic matrices.

 Notwithstanding those modal system can be characterized by 4 and 6-valued Nmatrices semantic, the notion of level-valuation is also necessary.
 Ivlev was explored the axiomatic of 4-valued Nmatrices semantic without this machinery.
 For instance, $S_a$ + is the Kearns 4-values Nmatrices without level-valuations.
-Let Dm be be the system obtained replacing (T) by (D) in $S_a$ +.
-We will see that Dm is the axiomatic versions of 6-valued Nmatrices semantic without level-valuations.
+Let $\mathbf{Dm}$ be the system obtained replacing (T) by (D) in $S_a$ +.
+We will see that $\mathbf{Dm}$ is the axiomatic versions of 6-valued Nmatrices semantic without level-valuations.